tarantool/membership/README.md

 * `uri`
 * `status` is a string: `alive`, `suspect`, `dead` or `left`
 * `incarnation` which is incremented every time the instance is being suspected or dead or updates its payload
 * `payload` is a table with auxiliary data, which can be used by various modules to do whatever they want
-* `timestamp` is a value of `fiber.time64()` `timestamp` corresponds to the last update of status or incarnation.
+* `timestamp` is a value of `fiber.time64()` (in microseconds), corresponding to the last update of status or incarnation. `timestamp` is always local and does not depent on other members' clock setting.
-`timestamp` is always local and does not depent on other members' clock setting.
+* `clock_delta` is a time drift between member's clock (remote) and the local one (in microseconds).

 Example: